f5devcentral/f5-big-iq-lab/docs/class1/module5/lab1.rst

 |lab-1-3|

-.. warning:: BIG-IQ displays AS3 applications created using the AS3 Declare API as Unknown Applications.
+.. warning:: Starting 7.0, BIG-IQ displays AS3 applications created using the AS3 Declare API as Unknown Applications.

 Click on your Application, Properties > CONFIGURATION, look at AS3 Declaration.